numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 As a result, user programs can be optimized without requiring direct modifications.
 Each rewrite rule is also reusable across different programs.
+Performance evaluation demonstrates 9× speedup for superoptimized code using MLIR code generation compared to Numba v1, which fails to achieve speedup over vanilla Python due to computation dominated by transcendental functions.

 Two ways are envisioned for users to take advantage of this kind of program rewriting.